"Scraping" is a catch-all word for grabbing information off a web page and into your spreadsheet - whether the website wants you to or not.

 You've probably heard that you should use data for reporting, and here is where to start!
-We'll do some basic data analysis using nothing but Google Sheets, a free spreadsheet tool.
+We'll do some basic data analysis using Google Sheets.

-This tutorial was originally presented at the Data + Narrative seminar at Boston University.
+This tutorial was originally presented at the Boston University Data + Narrative seminar.

 This article is also available as a presentation from NICAR.

 It's a pain: you get a document, and often it's got words or data in it that you can't get out!
 This tutorial introduces you to several powerful tools for scraping, OCRing and text cleaning thousands or even millions of documents.

 Reporters are asked to do more now than they were before the digital age, but luckily, there is an almost limitless supply of tools with which to do them.
 Some of our favorite tools for transcribing audio, scraping PDFs and everything in between.

 This talk is also available as slides from IRE.

 Misinformation is a growing force in the digital-first world of journalism, and a source of some panic from reporters and audiences alike.
 This talk from 2017 outlines a few paths forward, including making attempts to understand the motivation behind fake news-spreaders.